coinstopio/coinstopio.docs/docs/Ledger/LedgerTools/HODL.md

 3. Press the right button on your device to **allow** **Ledger manager**.
 4. Find **HODL** in the App catalog in Ledger Live and click **Install**.
 An installation window will appear.
 5. Navigate to HODL on the dashboard of your device, once it has been installed.
-6. (Mac only) Press both buttons to open HODL.
+6.  **Mac Only:** Press both buttons to open HODL.
 Close the Keyboard Setup Assistant that opens on your Mac.
 This only needs to be done once.

-If the app could not be installed, free up some storage space by uninstalling apps.
-This does not affect your crypto assets, secured in the blockchain.
+>If the app could not be installed, free up some storage space by uninstalling apps.
+This does not affect your cryptocuurency, as it is secured by the blockchain.

 ### Step 2.
 Launch HODL

--   Connect and unlock your device using your PIN code.
+1. Connect and unlock your device using your PIN code.
--   Press the right or left button to select the HODL app from the dashboard.
+2. Press the right or left button to select the HODL app from the dashboard.
--   Press both buttons to enter.
+3. Press both buttons to enter.

 ### Step 3.
-Set keyboard layout
+Set Keyboard Layout

-This step needs to be done only once when switching keyboard layouts.
+>This step needs to be done only once when switching keyboard layouts.

 1. Press the right button to select **Settings**.
 Press both buttons to enter.
 2. Select **Keyboard layout**.
 Press both buttons to enter.